-An investment in the LIRNs involves significant risks.
-The following is a list of certain of the risks involved in investing in the LIRNs.
-You should carefully review the more detailed explanation of risks relating to the LIRNs in the "Risk Factors" sections included in the product supplement LIRN-1 and MTN prospectus supplement identified below under "Additional Terms."
+There are important differences between the LIRNs and a conventional debt security.
+An investment in the LIRNs involves significant risks, including those listed below.
+You should carefully review the more detailed explanation of risks relating to the LIRNs in the "Risk Factors" sections beginning on page S-10 of product supplement LIRN-2 and page S-4 of the MTN prospectus supplement identified below under "Additional Terms."
 We also urge you to consult your investment, legal, tax, accounting, and other advisors before you invest in the LIRNs.

-- Your investment may result in a loss; there is no guaranteed return of principal. - Your yield may be less than the yield on a conventional debt security of comparable maturity. - Your return, if any, is limited to the return represented by the Capped Value. - Your investment return may be less than a comparable investment directly in the stocks included in the Index. - You must rely on your own evaluation of the merits of an investment linked to the Index. - In seeking to provide you with what we believe to be commercially reasonable terms for the LIRNs while providing the selling agents with compensation for their services, we have considered the costs of developing, hedging, and distributing the LIRNs. - We cannot assure you that a trading market for your LIRNs will ever develop or be maintained. - The Redemption Amount will not be affected by all developments relating to the Index. - standard & Poor's® ("S&P®") may adjust the Index in a way that affects its level, and S&P® has no obligation to consider your interests. - You will have no rights as a holder of the securities represented by the Index, and you will not be entitled to receive any of those securities or dividends or other distributions by the issuers of those securities. - Except to the extent that our common stock is included in the Index, we do not control any company included in the Index, and are not responsible for any disclosure made by any other company. - If you attempt to sell LIRNs prior to maturity, their market value, if any, will be affected by various factors that interrelate in complex ways, and their market value may be less than their Original Offering Price. - Payments on LIRNs are subject to our credit risk, and changes in our credit ratings are expected to affect the value of LIRNs. - Purchases and sales by us and our affiliates may affect your return. - Our trading and hedging activities may create conflicts of interest with you. - Our hedging activities may affect your return on the LIRNs and their market value. - Our business activities relating to the companies represented by the Index may create conflicts of interest with you. - There may be potential conflicts of interest involving the calculation agent.
-We have the right to appoint and remove the calculation agent. - The U.S. federal income tax consequences of the LIRNs are uncertain, and may be adverse to a holder of LIRNs.
-See "Certain U.S. Federal Income Taxation Considerations" below.
+- Your investment may result in a loss; there is no guaranteed return of principal. - Your yield may be less than the yield on a conventional debt security of comparable maturity. - Your investment return, if any, is limited to the return represented by the Capped Value. - Your investment return, if any, may be less than a comparable investment directly in the stocks included in the Index. - You must rely on your own evaluation of the merits of an investment linked to the Index. - In seeking to provide you with what we believe to be commercially reasonable terms for the LIRNs while providing the selling agents with compensation for their services, we have considered the costs of developing, hedging, and distributing the LIRNs. - We cannot assure you that a trading market for the LIRNs will ever develop or be maintained. - The Redemption Amount will not be affected by all developments relating to the Index - Standard & Poor's Financial Services LLC ("S&P") may adjust the Index in a way that affects its level, and S&P has no obligation to consider your interests. - You will have no rights of a holder of the securities represented by the Index, and you will not be entitled to receive securities or dividends or other distributions of the issuers of those securities. - While we or our affiliates may from time to time own shares of companies included in the Index, except to the extent that our common stock is included in the Index, we do not control any company included in the Index, and are not responsible for any disclosure made by any other company. - If you attempt to sell the LIRNs prior to maturity, their market value, if any, will be affected by various factors that interrelate in complex ways, and their market value may be less than their Original Offering Price. - Payments on the LIRNs are subject to our credit risk, and changes in our credit ratings are expected to affect the value of the LIRNs. - Purchases and sales by us and our affiliates of shares of companies included in the Index may affect your return. - Our trading and hedging activities may create conflicts of interest with you. - Our hedging activities may affect your return on the LIRNs and their market value. - Our business activities relating to the companies represented by the Index may create conflicts of interest with you. - There may be potential conflicts of interest involving the calculation agent.
+We have the right to appoint and remove the calculation agent. - The U.S. federal income tax consequences of the LIRNs are uncertain, and may be adverse to a holder of the LIRNs.
+See "Summary Tax Consequences" and "Certain U.S. Federal Income Taxation Considerations" below and "U.S. Federal Income Tax Summary" beginning on page S-35 of product supplement LIRN-2.